italian dessert recipes

 double chocolate brownie recipe

 There are a couple of spices that may scare you - like anise and nutmeg.
-We use them alot in Italian cakes.
-Just skip 'em if you want.
-My Italian grandma didn't add them and the Italian cooking police never wrote her a citation.
+We use them alot in Italian dessert recipes.
+Just skip 'em if you're scared.
+My grandma, the Italian one, didn't add them and the Italian cooking police never wrote her a citation.
 I just add them to give the chocolate some MORE depth.
+It's a personal choice thing.
+Other than the optional spices, there's nothing crazy or complex to these moist dense guys.

 Double Chocolate Brownie Recipe